bcgov/PIMS/backend/README.md

 The PIMS API provides an RESTful interface to interact with the configured data-source.

-The API is configured to run in a Docker container and has the following dependencies with other containers; database, keycloak.
+The API is configured to run in a Docker container and has the following dependencies with other containers; database.

 For more information refer to documentation [here](https://github.com/bcgov/PIMS/wiki/api/API.md).